icopy-site/awesome/docs/awesome/awesome-substrate.md

   the FRAME Society pallet.
 - [Aleph.im](https://aleph.im) - Scalable, decentralized database, file storage, and computation services for Substrate chains and more.
+- [`subsee`](https://github.com/ascjones/subsee) - CLI to inspect metadata of a substrate node as JSON.

 ## Alternative Implementations